IceHacks/KrunkerCheatInjector/README.md

 # Krunker-Cheat Injector
-This is a working Krunker.io Cheat to be constantly updated by the IceHacks team.
+This is a working Krunker.io Cheat to be constantly updated by IceHacks and zbot473.

 ## Installation
 - Download the [latest zip](https://github.com/IceHacks/KrunkerCheatInjector/releases/latest).